hkamel/MCW-IoT-for-business/Hands-on lab/HOL unguided - IoT for business.md

 -   You have a new Time Series Insights instance with an event source that accesses device data through the *timeseries* IoT Hub consumer group.

-### Task 6: Provision Azure Container Registry
+### Task 6: Provision Container Registry

 IoT Edge devices use one or more modules to perform a series of actions locally on the device before sending data up to the cloud.
 Modules include custom modules written in a language like C\#, Azure Stream Analytics that runs on the device, Azure Machine Learning, and Azure Functions.
 Each of these modules is hosted within a Docker container.
 We will be creating two modules for the IoT Edge device: a custom C\# module, and an Azure Stream Analytics module.
 In both cases, you will be creating a container image from the files.
 The images are then pushed to a registry that stores and manages them.
 The final step is to deploy the images from the registry onto your IoT Edge devices.
-Two popular Docker registry services available in the cloud are Azure Container Registry and Docker Hub.
-We will be using Azure Container Registry to manage and deploy the IoT Edge modules.
+Two popular Docker registry services available in the cloud are Container Registry and Docker Hub.
+We will be using Container Registry to manage and deploy the IoT Edge modules.

 #### Tasks to complete

--   Provision an Azure Container Registry through the portal.
+-   Provision a Container Registry through the portal.

 #### Exit criteria